tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/failover3.png)

-10. Submit and your failover will be triggered.
+10. Click Submit and your failover will be triggered.
 To view the jobs progress go back a blade to your Recovery Vault \ Monitoring and Reports\Jobs.

 ![alt text](/Images/jobs.png)